Legendrian submanifolds from Bohr-Sommerfeld covers of monotone Lagrangian tori: Canonical Bohr--Sommerfeld covers

-on any $A \in H_2(E,\Lambda),$ where $\pi_*(A) \in H_2(M,\pi(\Lambda))$ is a class of vanishing symplectic area.
-In particular, if $L \subset (M,\omega)$ is a monotone Lagrangian embedding, then the Legendrian lift $\Lambda$ of its canonical Bohr--Sommerfeld cover $\tilde L$ satisfies $\mu_\Lambda=0$, i.e.~it has vanishing Maslov class. \end{prop} \begin{proof} As in the proof of Lemma \ref{lem:chern}, in view of the proportionality of Maslov class and symplectic area for chains with boundary on $L$, it suffices to show that $\pi_*(A)$ has vanishing symplectic area.
+In the case when the Legendrian $\Lambda \subset (E,\alpha)$ is the lift of a Lagrangian immersion $\tilde L \looparrowright (M,\omega)$ to the prequantum bundle their Maslov classes have the following direct relation. \blk \begin{prop} For any $A\in H_2(E; \Lambda)$ the class $\pi_{\ast}(A)\in H_2(M;\Pi(\Lambda))$ has vanishing symplectic area.
+Since the Maslov class satisfies it follows that the Legendrian lift of the Bohr--Sommerfeld cover of a monotone Lagrangian has vanishing Maslov class. \blk \end{prop} \begin{proof} As in the proof of Lemma \ref{lem:chern}, in view of the proportionality of Maslov class and symplectic area for chains with boundary on $L$, it suffices to show that $\pi_*(A)$ has vanishing symplectic area.
 This is the case by the definition of the curvature of $(E,\alpha) \to M$ which is equal to symplectic area; c.f.~the short exact sequence \eqref{eq:les1}. \end{proof}

 Next we compute the degree of the Reeb chords on the Legendrian lift $\Lambda$ of the canonical Bohr--Sommerfeld cover of an monotone Lagrangian embedding $L \subset (M,\omega)$.
 For a computation of the degree of the periodic Reeb orbits in the same geometric setting we refer to \cite[Theorem 3.1]{Hong:Conley} by Hong; in particular, monotonicity implies that the degrees of the periodic Reeb orbits are strictly positive.